MicrosoftDocs/ATADocs/ATPDocs/install-atp-step5.md

 1. Check that the service named **Azure Advanced Threat Protection Sensor** is running.
 After you save the Azure ATP Standalone Sensor settings, it might take a few seconds for the service to start.

-2. If the service does not start, review the “Microsoft.Tri.Sensor-Errors.log” file located in the following default folder, “%programfiles%\Azure Advanced Threat Protection\Sensor\Version X\Logs” and Check [Azure ATP Troubleshooting](troubleshooting-ata-known-errors.md) for help.
+2. If the service does not start, review the “Microsoft.Tri.Sensor-Errors.log” file located in the following default folder, “%programfiles%\Azure Advanced Threat Protection\Sensor\Version X\Logs”.

 3. Go to your workspace URL.
 In the workspace portal, search for something in the search bar, such as a user or a group on your domain.